JackGruber/joplin-plugin-hotfolder/README.md

 Go to `Tools > Options > Backup`

 - `Hotfolder Path`: Files from this path will be imported as new notes.
 - `Add as text`: Files with this file extension are imported as text and not as attachment.
-Default `.txt, .md`
+Default `.txt, .md`.
+- `Notebook`: In which notebook should the note be created.
+Default: `Current selected Notebook`.
+- `Tag`: Comma separated list of tags to be added to the note.

 ## Changelog